-- i.
+- 1. Cerebrum enables us to perceive the objects around us. - 2.
+Meninges are protective coverings of the brain that consist of three layers. - i.
 The outer tough, protective layer dura mater is formed of fibrous tissue. - ii.
 The middle arachnoid layer is a delicate membrane. - iii.
-The inner thin, transparent and highly vascular layer is the pia mater. - Cerebrospinal fluid is present in the membranes of the brain. - 4.
+The inner thin, transparent and highly vascular layer is the pia mater. - 3.
+Cerebrospinal fluid is present in the membranes of the brain. - 4.
 Cranium (brain box of the skull) protects the brain. - 5. a.
 Cerebellum; b.
 Synapse - 6.
 Stimulus, receptor organ, sensory nerve, spinal cord, motor nerve, muscle action - 7.
 Corpus callosum is a thick band of nerve fibres that divides the cerebrum into left and right hemispheres.
-It helps in the transfer of information from one hemisphere to another. - Corpus callosum is situated beneath the cortex of the brain. - 8.
-The hindbrain comprises of cerebellum, pons and medulla oblongata.
+It helps in the transfer of information from one hemisphere to another.

+Corpus callosum is situated beneath the cortex of the brain.

+8. The hindbrain comprises of cerebellum, pons and medulla oblongata.
 Cerebellum maintains body balance and controls postures and coordinates muscular activities.